hellboywyh/pytorch-kaldi-CGS/README.md

 This repository contains the PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
 To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).

 The toolkit is released under a **Creative Commons Attribution 4.0 International license**.
 You can copy, distribute, modify the code for research, commercial and non-commercial purposes.
-We only ask to cite our paper referenced above.
+Cite the PyTorch-Kaldi paper if you publish results based on this code.

 To improve transparency and replicability of speech recognition results, we give users the possibility to release their PyTorch-Kaldi model within this repository.
 Feel free to contact us (or doing a pull request) for that.
 Moreover, if your paper uses PyTorch-Kaldi, it is also possible to advertise it in this repository.